lakrestofer/zet/docs/terminology.md

 represents a user's knowledge base.
 Collections are the top-level organizational unit and define the scope of a workspace.

-### Node
+### File

 The basic unit of the knowledge graph.
-Currently, a node corresponds to a single markdown file.
-Nodes are the entities that can be linked to and queried.
+Any markdown file that exists within the root directory.

-### Node Path
+### File Path

-The file path of a node relative to the collection root, including the file extension.
+The file path of a file relative to the collection root, including the file extension.

 - Example: `notes/todo.md`, `projects/web-app/architecture.md`

-### Node Title
+### File Title

-The human-readable name of a node, determined by:
+The human-readable name of a file, determined by:

 1. The `title` field in frontmatter (if present)
 2. The content of the first H1 heading (if present)
 3. Used primarily for display purposes in interactive interfaces

-### Node ID
+### File ID

-The unique identifier used for linking to nodes, determined by:
+The unique identifier used for linking to files, determined by:

 1. The `id` field in frontmatter (if present)
-2. The slugified version of the node path without extension (default)
+2. The slugified version of the file path without extension (default)

 - Example: `notes/todo.md` → ID: `notes/todo`
 - Slugification rules: `.toLowerCase()` and replace whitespace with